Medication Abortion.

 • Call 877-558-0333.

-• This treatment reverses the effects of the first abortion pill and allows you to continue your pregnancy if you contact them as soon as possible before taking Misoprostol.
+• This treatment can reverse the effects of the first abortion pill and allows pregnancy to continue if treatment begins before taking Misoprostol.
 After taking the first pill, some women regret their choice and want to reverse it.
-By re-administering the pregnancy hormone progesterone, medical professionals have reported saving 64–68% of pregnancies through abortion pill reversal.[5]
+By re-administering the pregnancy hormone progesterone, medical professionals involved in this treatment have reported saving 64 to 68% of pregnancies through abortion pill reversal.[5]

 Day 2 - Misoprostol

-These effects generally start 1 to 4 hours after taking Misoprostol, with contractions and bleeding typically lasting 2 to 6 hours.[7]
+These effects generally begin 1 to 4 hours after taking Misoprostol, with contractions and bleeding typically lasting around 2 to 6 hours.[7]
 Contractions and bleeding can be intense and painful.
-Many women also experience nausea, vomiting, diarrhea, abdominal pain, and headaches.[8]
+Many women may also experience nausea, vomiting, diarrhea, abdominal pain, and headaches.[8]

 Unlike a surgical abortion, the patient is responsible for managing the process of passing all pregnancy tissue at home.
 Patients often sit on a toilet as they prepare to expel the pregnancy tissue, which may then be flushed.[9]